ggaacode/tfflick/USAGE.md

 * Enter the required version at the prompt

 ### `tfflick {version number}`
-* To flick to a specific version number, pass it as the argument.
+* To flick to a specific version number, pass desired version as the argument.
 For example `tfflick 1.3.4`